-As at June 30, 2022, the Company was in compliance with all covenants under the Facilities.
+As at September 30, 2022, the Company was in compliance with all covenants under the Facilities.
+Certain conditions subsequent which required completion by October 2022, and that the Company expects to resolve in November 2022, remained outstanding at the date of this interim MD&A.